sallam22/AREEBTASK/README.md

  The answer to B :
     [Subscription]-The first name field accepts less than 5 letters Steps to reproduce:
       1. login to the app
       2. From accounting click on the user profile
       3. Click on add a new subscription
       4. Fill the first name with less than 5 letters ex >> first name= ahm
-      5. File other fields and save
+      5. Fill in other fields and save
-      6. Check the scenario from the attached image or video

-Expected Results: The first name should  not accept  less than 5 letters Actual Results: The first name field accepts less than 5 letters Note app version app is v11.5
+      6. Check the scenario from the attached image or video Expected Results: The first name should  not accept  less than 5 letters Actual Results: The first name field accepts less than 5 letters Note app version app is v11.5